Amel Maramu ketch offered for sale or trade. 1987, blue water cruiser. For more information, contact firstname.lastname@example.org.

 New in 2017:

-Jackstay for hank on storm jib and staysail.
+Removable jackstay for hank on storm jib and staysail.
 New headstay and Harken Roller furling.
 New Genoa.
-New Raymarine chartplotter.
 New Balmar alternator.
 New holding tank and toilet in forward head.
 Refinished cabin sole in main salon.
 New Victron battery monitor.
 Bottom painted, Oct.
 2016.
+Masts and booms cleaned, sanded, primed, and repainted in July 2017.

 We will consider trades or partial trades for another blue water cruiser on the U.S. west coast.
 No “project boats” or “fixers“.